5 dead, others injured in shooting at Capital Gazette newspaper office in Annapolis

 Police also searched the building for any other possible suspects and said there are no other shooters.

 The public is being told to stay away from the area while the investigation continues.
-Roads surrounding the area have been closed indefinitely.
+Bestgate Rd will remain closed between Generals Hwy/Admiral Dr.

-A relocation center has been set up at the Lord and Taylor inside the mall.
+A relocation center has been set up at the Lord and Taylor inside the nearby mall.

 PHOTOS: 5 dead after shooting at Capital Gazette newspaper office building in Annapolis